-This circular walk from Maidensgrove farm takes in rolling, open fields and grassy common land, romantic woodlands, several farms, a village pond and a really excellent pub, the Five Horseshoes, for lunch at best, a pint of beer and the view at the very least.
-I found it by accident, years ago, while perusing an Ordinance Survey (OS) map looking for a Saturday drive.
+Found this walk by accident, years ago, while perusing an Ordinance Survey (OS) map looking for a Saturday drive.
 There on the map, alongside the symbols for stately homes, golf courses and castles, was a footprint.
 Sure enough, that indicated a network of footpaths with wonderful views of the best of English rural landscapes in the Oxfordshire-Buckinghamshire borders.
-It's not part of any national trail but the paths included in this walk are all traditional public rights of way or cross open access common land.
+It's not part of any national trail but the paths included in this walk are all traditional public rights of way or cross open-access common land.

 - Where: On the Chiltern ridge, about 5 miles northwest of Henley-upon-Thames near the village of Stonor.

 - Map: OS Pathfinder 1156, Henley-on-Thames Sheet SU68/78

 - Getting there: Leave Henley heading west on the A4130, known as Fair Mile.
 After about 1.5 miles, at Lower Assendon, take the right fork onto B480.
 Watch for signs to Stonor and Nettlebed after about 2.5 miles.
 Turn left onto Park Lane, pass through woods to open land, about 3/4 mile.
 Maidensgrove Farm is on the right.
 Park beyond it on the edge of the Common, on the right side of the road.See a map